Arkansas Best Places to Retire - A Guide

 Marginal Income Tax Rates.
 Arkansas has a 6.9% income tax on a top bracket that starts at $35,100.
 Total tax burden in Little Rock is about average, 8.1% compared to the median rate for large U.S. cities.

 Retirement Income Exemptions.
 A law that went into effect in 2018 exempts military pensions from state taxation.
-Federal, state, and private pensions are not exempt; although there is a $6000 exemption.
+Federal, state, and private pensions are not exempt, although there is a $6000 exemption.
 Up to $6000 in IRA distributions are exempt after age 59.5.

 Social security exemption.
 Social security benefits are exempt.